andrewdwallo/filament-companies/README.md

 # Usage

-If you would like, you may create a new user using:
+If you would like, you may create a new account using:
 ```shell
 php artisan make:filament-companies-user
 ```